 There is no hard and fast rule that in smoking, a particular combination is right or wrong.
 Smoking is a process that kinds of mixes science and art to produce a BBQ masterpiece.

-You need to understand how a particular wood type burn and the flavor it induces, but you don’t need to limit yourself to the typical combinations.
-Do a bit of experimenting and find the combos you would prefer and would like to recreate them later.
+You need to understand how a particular wood type burns and the flavor it induces, but you don’t need to limit yourself to the typical combinations.
+Do a bit of experimenting and find the combos you would prefer and would like to recreate later.

 Imagining the endless combination of flavor and meat is fun.
 Thinking of flavors that would create the mouthwatering smoked chicken too sounds fun.